holepunchto/sodium-native/README.md

 #### `var buffer = sodium.sodium_malloc(size)`

 Allocate a buffer of `size` which is memory protected.
 See [libsodium docs](https://download.libsodium.org/doc/helpers/memory_management.html#guarded-heap-allocations) for details.
 Be aware that many Buffer methods may break the security guarantees of `sodium.sodium_malloc`'ed memory.
+To check if a `Buffer` is a "secure" buffer, you can call access the getter `buffer.secure` which will be `true`.

 #### `sodium.sodium_mprotect_noaccess(buffer)`